Published on October 26, 2013 1:38 PM by dbo.

 Besides Article 23 of the CBA setting out the roster size and restrictions, Rule 4, Section 4, Article 6 of the rulebook sets out the rule for officials to track designated internationals.
 I encourage everyone to review those for a complete understanding of these restrictions.

 There are additional roster restrictions on the quarterback position as well, though those are generally straight forward and well understood.
-Over at CFLdb Razzle Dazzle we have a Roster Makeup graphic (on our designer’s list to redo, so it still has old practice roster numbers) that explains the nuanaces of all the roster lists.
+Over at CFLdb Razzle Dazzle we have a Roster Makeup graphic that explains the nuanaces of all the roster lists (let me know if it doesn’t).